 During the interview with the IND, you can submit documents that support your story.

-An interpreter who speaks your language will be present at the interview
+There is an interpreter who speaks your language at the interview with the IND

 Step 4: Waiting in a closed reception centre